-ChatGPT is an AI-powered chatbot that uses the GPT-3.5 language model (short for “Generative Pre-trained Transformer 3”) to generate human-like text.
+ChatGPT is an AI-powered chatbot that uses the GPT-4 language model (short for “Generative Pre-trained Transformer 4”) to generate human-like text.

 The AI-powered bot uses natural language processing (NLP) to generate translations quickly and (mostly) accurately.
-It is an excellent tool for companies, marketers and copywriters that need to create large amounts of compelling and persuasive text-based content – such as articles, email campaigns, ad headlines, video scripts, product descriptions or other marketing copy – quickly in their day-to-day workflow.
+It is an excellent tool for companies, marketers and copywriters that need to create large amounts of compelling and persuasive text-based content quickly in their day-to-day workflow.

 For example, I asked ChatGPT to write a 200-word news story about the advantages of ChatGPT for business, and it generated the output within seconds:

-And it’s not just for writing serious articles with headers and bullet points; ChatGPT can be used to help content creators perform a variety of tasks, from writing computer programs and HTML code to writing stories, poems and even jokes.
+And it’s not just for writing serious articles with headers and bullet points; ChatGPT prompts can help content creators perform a variety of tasks, from writing computer programs and HTML code to writing stories, poems and even jokes.